 The Norwegian, Oceania Cruises and Regent fleets offer an attractive mix of staterooms, suites and villas.
-Norwegian's suites range from two-bedroom family suites to penthouses and owner suites, as well as threebedroom Garden Villas measuring up to 6,694 square feet.
-In addition, 12 of Norwegian's ships offer The Haven, a key-card access enclave on the upper decks with luxurious suite accommodations, exclusive amenities, and 24/7 butler and concierge service.
-The Haven suites surround a private courtyard with pool, hot tubs, sundeck, fitness center and steam rooms.
-On board Norwegian Epic, the Breakaway Class Ships, the Breakaway Plus Class Ships and the Prima Class Ship, The Haven also includes a private lounge and fine dining restaurant.
-Norwegian's accommodations also include the groundbreaking Studio staterooms designed for solo travelers centered around the Studio Lounge, a private lounge area solely for Studio guests, as well as ocean views, balconies and connecting accommodations to meet the needs of all types of cruisers.
+Norwegian offers a variety of accommodations to meet the needs of all types of travelers, from inside, oceanview, balcony and connecting staterooms.
+For guests looking to spread out, Norwegian delivers a range of suites, from two-bedroom family suites to penthouses and owner suites, as well as three-bedroom Garden Villas measuring up to 6,694 square feet.
+In addition, 13 of Norwegian's ships offer The Haven, a key-card access enclave on the upper decks with luxurious suite accommodations, exclusive amenities, and 24/7 butler and concierge service.
+The Haven guests also enjoy exclusive access to a dedicated pool, hot tubs, sundeck, fine-dining restaurant, bar lounge and other amenities.
+The Haven experience is available on Norwegian Epic, and the vessels of the Jewel, Breakaway, Breakaway Plus and Prima Class Ships.
+Norwegian's accommodations also include studio staterooms designed for solo travelers centered around a keycard access only Studio Lounge where single travelers can interact.
+Recently, Norwegian expanded its solo stateroom offerings across its entire fleet, offering more variety of staterooms priced for the solo traveler.

-The spacious and elegant accommodations on Oceania Cruises' six award-winning ships range from 143square foot inside staterooms to opulent 2,030-square foot owner suites.
-The Regent fleet is comprised of five ships.
-Seven Seas Voyager, Seven Seas Mariner, Seven Seas Explorer and Seven Seas Splendor feature all-suite, all-balcony accommodations, and a majority of the accommodations on Seven Seas Navigator include balconies.
-The two newest ships in the Regent fleet, Seven Seas Splendor and Seven Seas Explorer, also feature the Regent Suite, a 4,443 square-foot luxurious suite accommodation that includes an in-suite spa retreat, a 1,300 square-foot wraparound veranda, and a glass-enclosed solarium sitting area.
+The spacious and elegant accommodations on Oceania Cruises' seven award-winning ships range from 143-square foot inside staterooms to opulent 2,400 -square foot Owner Suites.
+The Regent fleet is comprised of six ships.
+Seven Seas Voyager, Mariner, Explorer, Splendor and Grandeur feature all-suite, all-balcony accommodations, and a majority of the accommodations on Seven Seas Navigator include balconies.
+The three newest ships in the Regent fleet, Seven Seas Grandeur, Splendor and Explorer, also feature the Regent Suite, a 4,443 square-foot luxurious suite accommodation that includes an in-suite spa retreat, a 1,300 square-foot wraparound veranda, and a glass-enclosed solarium sitting area.